 However, we may make payments pursuant to the senior subordinated debt securities or the subordinated debt securities, as the case may be, if a default in payment or an Event of Default with respect to the senior indebtedness permitting the holder thereof to accelerate the maturity thereof has occurred and is continuing and judicial proceedings with respect thereto have not been commenced within a certain number of days of such default in payment or Event of Default.
 Upon any distribution of our assets upon dissolution, winding-up, liquidation or reorganization, the holders of our senior indebtedness will be entitled to receive payment in full of principal, premium, if any, and interest (including interest accruing subsequent to the commencement of any proceeding for our bankruptcy or reorganization under any applicable bankruptcy, insolvency or similar law now or hereafter in effect) before any payment is made on the senior subordinated debt securities or subordinated debt securities, as applicable.
-By reason of such subordination, in the event of our insolvency, holders of our senior indebtedness may receive more, ratably, and holders of the senior subordinated debt securities, as applicable, having a claim pursuant to the senior subordinated debt securities or subordinated debt securities.
-Such subordination will not prevent the occurrence of any Event of Default in respect of the senior subordinated debt securities.
+By reason of such subordination, in the event of our insolvency, holders of our senior indebtedness may receive more, ratably, and holders of the senior subordinated debt securities or subordinated debt securities, as applicable, may receive less, ratably, than our other creditors.
+Such subordination will not prevent the occurrence of any Event of Default in respect of the senior subordinated debt securities or the subordinated debt securities.